daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 ```

 It's just a little box with a
-- title
+- title property
-- darkMode
+- darkMode property/attribute
 - formatter function
-- bar on the left
+- a sidebar property on the left

 We will use LitElement to create it.

-**Note**: We use JavaScript here - but for the most part (exept for the type casting & definitions) it would be the same for TypeScript.
+**Note**: We use JavaScript here - but for the most part (exept for the type casting & definitions) the example would be the same for TypeScript.

 ```js
 import { LitElement, html, css } from 'lit-element';